-This pair of functions is also used internally by Colvars to implement e.g. multiple-walker metadynamics (6.5.7), but they can be called from a scripted function to implement alternative coupling schemes.
+This pair of functions is also used internally by Colvars to implement e.g. multiple-walker metadynamics (7.4.7), but they can be called from a scripted function to implement alternative coupling schemes.

-See 7.3 for a complete list of scripting commands used to manage biases.
+See 8.3 for a complete list of scripting commands used to manage biases.

-3.4 Configuration syntax used by the Colvars module
+4.3 Configuration syntax used by the Colvars module

-Configuration for the Colvars module is passed using an external file.
-Configuration lines follow the format "keyword value" or "keyword { . . . }", where the keyword and its value must be separated by one or more space characters.
+Configuration for the Colvars module is passed using an external file, or inlined as a string in a VMD script using the Tcl command cv config "...".
+Configuration lines follow the format "keyword value" or "keyword { ... }", where the keyword and its value must be separated by one or more space characters.
 The following formatting rules apply: